 Molecular virology, epidemiology, and phylogenetic analyses suggest that SARS-CoV-2 VOC 202012/01 has increased transmissibility.
-There is no evidence that this variant leads to changes in disease severity measured by length of hospitalization and 28-day case fatality, but the analyses have not been completed as yet [23].
-This deletion was found to affect the performance of PCR assays with the S gene target.
+There is no evidence that this variant leads to changes in disease severity measured by length of hospitalization and 28-day case fatality, but the analyses are not finished yet [24].
+This deletion was found to affect the performance of PCR assays with an S gene target.
 The deletion has no significant impact on the performance of antigen-based tests.
-Many countries all over the world have been reporting the presence of the British variant [22, 23].
+Many countries all over the world have been reporting the presence of the British variant [23, 24].

-A new variant rapidly spreading in South Africa named 501Y.V2 or the South Africa Variant was identified in December 2020.
-In addition to N501Y mutation, the new variant has another two mutations, K417N and E484K [23].
+A New variant rapidly spreading in South Africa named 501Y.V2 or the South Africa variant was identified in December 2020.
+In addition to N501Y mutation, the new variant has another two mutations, K417N and E484K [24].
 The combination of these three mutations results in the highest degree of conformation alteration of S RBD bound to hACE-2 compared to either E484E or N501Z alone.
 The 501Y.V2 has largely replaced other SARS-CoV-2 viruses circulating in the Eastern Cape, Western Cape, and KwaZulu-Natal provinces.

-Retrospective analysis of whole-genome sequences from South Africa indicates that this variant emerged in early August 2020 [24].
-Preliminary studies suggest that this variant is associated with a higher viral load, which may suggest a potential for increased transmissibility but no clear evidence of more severe outcomes of the disease [23, 24].
-There is some evidence that one of the spike protein mutations, E484K, may affect neutralization by some polyclonal and monoclonal antibodies [23, 24].
+Retrospective analysis of whole-genome sequences from South Africa indicates that this variant emerged in early August 2020 [25].
+Preliminary studies suggest that this variant is associated with a higher viral load, which may suggest potential for increased transmissibility but no clear evidence of more severe outcomes of disease [24, 25].
+There is some evidence that one of the spike protein mutations, E484K, may affect neutralization by some polyclonal and monoclonal antibodies [24, 25].

-Finally, the National Institute of Infectious Diseases in Japan, in January 2021, found a new variant with 17 unique amino acid changes and three deletions in four travelers from Brazil [23, 24].
-This variant contains 17 unique amino acid changes with 10 in its S protein, including the three mutations in the spike protein receptor-binding domain: K417T, E484K, and N501Y.
+Finally, the National Institute of Infectious Diseases in Japan, in January 2021, found a new variant with 17 unique amino acid changes and 3 deletions in four travelers from Brazil [24, 25].
+This variant contains 17 unique amino acid changes with 10 in its S protein including the three mutations in the spike protein receptor binding domain: K417T, E484K and N501Y.
 There is some evidence that the mutations in this variant may affect its transmissibility and antigenic profile, which may influence the ability of antibodies generated through a previous natural infection or through vaccination to recognize and neutralize the virus.
 A representation of mutations in current variants of concern in parallel to one another is presented in Figure 6.